zack-bitcoin/amoveo-docs/design/transaction_types.md

 If you bet in an oracle, and the oracle has closed, this is how you get your winnings out.
 If you bet on the winning outcome, then you get twice as much money back, otherwise you get nothing.

+# contract_new_tx

+This creates a new smart contract on-chain.
+The turing complete code is not store on-chain, we only store the hash of the code.
+Each smart contract has a source currency and 2 or more subcurrency.

+# contract_use_tx

+You can use the contract to transform the source into a complete set of subcurrencies, and you can do the reverse. you can combine a complete set of subcurrencies back into the source currency.

+# contract_evidence_tx

+You can provide the turing complete smart contract code, along with evidence, to help the contract figure out how it should divide it's source currency value to the holders of the different subcurrencies.

+# contract_timeout_tx

+If someone provided evidence, and enough time has passed without anyone else being able to provide stronger counter-evidence, then it becomes possible to do this tx.
+This tx ends the smart contract.
+Now it is possible for owners of subcurrency from that contract to claim the source currency that they won.

+# contract_winnings_tx

+This is how you transform your subcurrency into the source currency that you won.

+# contract_simplify_tx

+If contract A settled by paying out currencies from contract B. and contract B settled by paying out currencies to contract C. then it is possible to use this tx type to directly connect A to C, so holders of subcurrency in A can withdraw directly to C without having to go through B first.

+# sub_spend_tx

+This is used to spend subcurrencies. any currency besides veo.

+# swap_tx

+this tx is for 2 users to exchange one currency for another. one user publishes a swap_offer explaining the currency they are willing to give up, and what they want to receive in return. the second user can take the swap_offer and use it to make this tx.

+# market_swap_tx

+This is for participating in an on-chain constant product automatic market maker. you can exchange one kind of currency for another.

+# market_new_tx

+This is for creating a new on-chain market maker. you need to provide currency on both sides of the market for initial liquidity.

+# market_liquidity_tx

+This is for adding or withdrawing liquidity to a market.
+If you leave money in a market to provide liquidity, you will collect trading fees.
+If one of the 2 currencies loses significant value, then you can lose a lot of money.

 [transaction types are the ways to modify blockchain consensus state.
 All the consensus state is stored in trees.
 Read about the trees here](trees.md)